Hand-Crafted-Rings, by

 you?

-every day though as my workshop is in a different location altogether,
+now unless I am meeting someone as my workshop is in a different location altogether

-so If you want to see me and any particular ring or rings there drop me
+and I find the travelling very tiring now (MS again :-( ).
+So If you want to see me and any particular ring or rings there

-an email first so I can tell you if I can be there
+Email me first so I can tell you if I can be there.

 Do